Ice Maidens

 Why now, Dad?

 I’ve been asking that question all day, but there were no answers.
 We had a curious relationship, my father and I. I sent him a card at Christmas and sometimes I remembered his birthday.
 Since Mother died, he lived alone on The Hill, and from what people said, he rarely came down into town.
-They said a lot more things besides, few of them flattering, but that was just idle village talk.
+They said a lot more things besides, few of them flattering; just idle village talk.
 There had always been something of a mystery regarding The Hill and our place.
 Folks loved to frighten kids with tales of witches and devils.
 Remembering the kind of people that lived up there, I often wondered if some of those tales might be true.

 The icy sidewalk gave way to a narrow frozen road and the houses gradually thinned out – black outlines in the night.
 An occasional yellow circle of light from a power pole scattered the shadows.
 Overhead, a half moon glowed hard white, streaking patchy clouds with silver, making the frozen fields glitter.
 The silence lay thick around me, broken only by the regular crunch of my footfalls and my uneven breathing.